tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/sass.md

-# Integrating a CSS preprocessor
+# Integrating a CSS Preprocessor

 **CSS preprocessors** can compile CSS stylesheets from other (more powerful) styling languages.
 These new languages have features like variables, functions, mixins (to re-use code), etc. and they will change for the better the way you approach class naming an use.